svekeman/www-greenitglobe/www.greenitglobe.com/content/home/solutions_box.md

 header = "SOLUTIONS"

-summary = "Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Numquam voluptas facere vero ex tempora saepe perspiciatis ducimus sequi animi."
+summary = "Green IT Globe has been at the forefront of innovating and changing the storage and cloud technology landscape in the last 15 years with disruptive solutions for our customers."

-block1_title = "Surveillance Storages"
+block1_title = "Surveillance Storage"
 block1_text = "Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Lorem ipsum dolor sit amet, consectetur adipisicing elit." block1_link = "solutions/surveillance-storage"